waizui/EasyLua/tutorial.md

 ```

 * First of all , a class declaration must on the top of the script.
 It starts with "---@class" and followed with class name.
-If there are multiple classes declararion in one single script , you need to use EasyLua built-in function <b>RegClass</b>
+If there are multiple classe declararions in one single script , you need to use EasyLua built-in function <b>RegClass</b>
 to Register Classes other than the first one.

 ```Lua